 Christian Barry is a multi-award winning director and theatre-maker from Halifax, Nova Scotia.
 His productions have toured to prestigious festival and theatres around the world.
 Christian was nominated for four individual Drama Desk Awards in 2018, including Best Director, and received a nomination for Best Production.
 Other select awards: Dora Mavor Moore Award for Outstanding Production, three Theatre NS Merritt Awards for Outstanding Direction (nine nominations), two for Outstanding New Play, and two for Outstanding Lighting Design.
 Christian received the Halifax Mayor’s award for an Emerging Artist, the Urjo Kareda residency at the Tarragon Theatre, and is a winner of the Nova Scotia Masterworks Award – the largest arts prize in the province.
+He is also a finalist for the 2019 Siminovitch Prize for Directing.
 Directing credits for 2b: Old Stock: A Refugee Love Story, What a Young Wife Ought to Know, The God that Comes, Homage, Revisited, The Russian Play, The Story of Mr. Wright, East of Berlin, Manners of Dying and Cherry Docs.

 Ben Caplan is best known as a singer-songwriter and musician.
 He has released three albums to critical acclaim and actively tours with his band in twenty-eight countries.
 Caplan’s third studio album, comprised of the music from Old Stock, was released in June 2018.
 Though Ben Caplan is best known as a songwriter, his first experiences as a performer were in the theatre.
 He spent many years training, performing, and directing in the theatre before leaving it behind to dedicate his full attention to music.
 This production is a first return to the theatre after a ten-year hiatus.
 Ben Caplan makes his home in Halifax along with his partner and frequent artistic collaborator, Taryn Kawaja.